umadevimcw/equip_assessment_mcw/level_1/distinct_subsequence/problem.md

 # Problem

 ### Statement
-Given a string of length N, find the count of distinct substrings of it.
+Given a string of length N, find the count of distinct subsequence of the given string.

 Input format: